 The writer has failed to claim their role as the person who carries essential meaning to their audience.
 This can lead to frustration for the writer and confusion for the reader.
 Academic writing demands that the writer states their message clearly, while leaving nothing to the reader’s imagination.

-Solving the Non-Word Void
+Solving the non-word void

-A good thesaurus, also known as a synonym dictionary, can aid the writer to find alternatives to the words in question.
+A good thesaurus, also known as a synonym dictionary, can help the writer to find alternatives to the words in question.
 One such example is the Merriam-Webster dictionary and thesaurus, where the writer can type the word into the search box and find a range of synonyms and their meanings.

-Another way to resolve the above issue is to read more widely in the subject area, for which the writer is producing the written text.
-The writer can collect examples of the various synonyms, in order to expand their vocabulary range; thus avoiding non-words.
+Another way to resolve the above issue is to read more widely in the subject area for which the writer is producing the written text.
+The writer can collect examples of the various synonyms in order to expand their vocabulary range; thus avoiding non-words.
 In this way, the writer will then be able to reclaim their role as the maker of meaning.